halmasieh/MechaCar_Statistical_Analysis/README.md

 Regardless of whichever type of ANOVA test we use, the statistical hypotheses of an ANOVA test are the same:

 H0 : The means of all groups are equal, or µ1 = µ2 = … = µn.
+(for example: There is no significant difference in horsepower between all the engin types.)

 Ha : At least one of the means is different from all other groups.
+(for example: There is a significant difference in horsepower between at least one engine type and the others.)

 - What statistical test would you use to test the hypothesis?
 And why?